 When you get hurt while you are doing your job, you should know about the worker’s compensation process.
-States require certain companies to offer worker’s compensation insurance to their employees who suffer a work-related injury, as a worker’s compensation lawyer like one from Therman Law Offices, LTD can explain.
+States require like Virginia require certain companies to offer worker’s compensation insurance to their employees who suffer a work-related injury.
 These benefits are awarded for eligible injuries, and are meant to cover the expenses such as medical bills and missed wages.
 The program was created to ease the burden on workers’ financial struggles as they recover from their injury.
 If you have never filed a claim before, there are a few basic things that you should know before beginning the process.

 Learn Your State’s Requirements